boli32/QuestTracker/README.md

 Each scenario is linked to over **11,000 unique descriptions** for potential player locations, such as plains, farms, or forests.
 These descriptions create immersive and varied environmental narratives.

+## Quest Tree Page Module

+The Quest Tree Page provides a visual representation of quests and their relationships.

+### How to Create the Quest Tree Page:

+Make sure the page **Quest Tree Page** is created, this script will not create this page automatically.
+Once this is done, navigate to the configuration menu.
+Press the "Generate Quest Tree Page" button

+### Automated Updates

+The Quest Tree Page will be updated sporadically but often you may need to refresh the page by pressing the button again.

+#### When it is updated automatically

+* Quest Visibility
+* Quest Status
+* Quest Name:
+* Quest Description:

+#### When it is *not* updated automatically

+* Changes to relasionship data
+* adding or deleting new quests

+This is intentional as the calculations to create such a page can get increasingly complex so where the changes can be made quickly, they are done so.

+### Quest Visibility

+Quests that are marked as hidden are not shown on the quest tree, although it can become obvious if entire sections are missing or ther is a 'quest shaped gap' in the viible tree.
+When a quest is hidden all of their connections are also hidden, this can result in edge cases where there is no obvious connection between quests as the interveneing quests are hidden.
+You need to keep this in mind when designing Quest Trees.

+### Quest Groups

+Quests are organised into quest groups on the Quest Tree page, they are ordered in their creation order, this order is seen in the UI.

 ## FAQ

 ### How do I access the quest tracker interface?